bagustris/ai-ml-slides/README.md

 # AI-ML Slides

-This repository contains presentation slides extracted from the [AI-For-Beginners](https://github.com/bagustris/AI-For-Beginners) repository, forked from [Microsoft's original repository](https://github.com/microsoft/AI-For-Beginners).
+This repository contains presentation slides extracted from the [AI-For-Beginners](https://github.com/bagustris/AI-For-Beginners), ML-For-Beginners, and other repositories, forked from [Microsoft's original repository](https://github.com/microsoft/AI-For-Beginners).

 ## Purpose

 This repository is designed as a companion to the main AI-For-Beginners repository, providing clean slide decks that can be used for teaching and presentations.
 The main repository contains comprehensive course materials, while this repository focuses specifically on the slide presentations.
+Although the main use case is for medical application, it can be applied to other domains.

 ## Content